-Design Of Texas Hill Country Dipping Vats
+Design of Texas Hill Country dipping vats

-Importance To Texas Hill Country Ranch Brokers Of Dipping Vats
+Importance to Texas Hill Country Ranch Brokers of dipping vats

-Remediation Costs Of Texas Hill Country Dipping Vats
+Remediation costs of Texas Hill Country dipping vats

-The costs to remediate a dipping vat site on a Texas Hill Country Ranch or a ranch outside of the Texas Hill Country could be as insignificant as having a few test holes dug around the vat and submitting them for testing to a complete remediation.
-If an environmental consultant is hired to complete the tasks, expect you should expect them to charge for the site visit and dig and the testing of the soil samples.
-This part of the initial process could cost in the range from $3,000 to $3,500.
+The costs to remediate a dipping vat site on a Texas Hill Country Ranch or a ranch outside of the Texas Hill Country could be as insignificant as having a few test holes dug around the vat and submitting them for testing to complete remediation.
+If an environmental consultant is hired to complete the tasks, expect you should expect them to charge for the site visit and dig, and the testing of the soil samples.
+This part of the initial process could cost in the range of $3,000 to $3,500.
 If the site requires further remediation, depending on the remediation, the costs can rise significantly.
 It all depends on how much soil has to be removed.
 I even heard of a site close to a flowing stream recently that they were even anticipating having to try to seal the contaminated soil in place so as to eliminate the runoff over the contaminated soil.

-As a seller’s broker, a broker selling Texas Ranches needs to be on the alert for dipping vats because both the seller and the broker could be the victim of claims being filed against them later even if they did not know about the dipping vats.
-As a buyer’s broker, imagine how unhappy the buyer is going to be when he finds out later he has an environmental issue in the form of a dipping vat on his property that was not disclosed and now it’s going to cost him $10,000 to $30,000 to remediate the vat.
-Guess who he’s going to turn to.
-Whether you are a seller’s broker or a buyer’s broker, it’s extremely important to carefully explore the ranch you are either buying or selling.
+As a seller's broker, a broker selling Texas Ranches needs to be on the alert for dipping vats because both the seller and the broker could be the victim of claims being filed against them later, even if they did not know about the dipping vats.
+As a buyer's broker, imagine how unhappy the buyer is going to be when he finds out later he has an environmental issue in the form of a dipping vat on his property that was not disclosed, and now it's going to cost him $10,000 to $30,000 to remediate the vat.
+Guess who he's going to turn to.
+Whether you are a seller's broker or a buyer's broker, it's extremely important to carefully explore the ranch you are either buying or selling.

 If you locate a dipping vat, inform your buyer or seller of the vat, and explain to them the concerns and potential liability of the dipping vat.
-After initial testing, it could be determined to be a very limited issue that requires no remediation or it could require extensive remediation, all depending on the amount of chemicals used and the location of the vat.
+After initial testing, it could be determined to be a very limited issue that requires no remediation, or it could require extensive remediation, all depending on the amount of chemicals used and the location of the vat.
 Once the site is remediated or if it is determined not to require remediation, having a paper trail of the environmental study and results is key to eliminating any further responsibility.
 Environmental specialists should normally have no problem with the removal of the dipping vat once confirmation tests have been done and remediation has been completed.

-What you don’t want to do is to ignore the problem because it could likely resurface when the ranch is resold.
-It’s always best to break the chain moving forward so to eliminate any future environmental claims against the owner or brokers that were involved in the sale.
+What you don't want to do is to ignore the problem because it could likely resurface when the ranch is resold.
+It's always best to break the chain moving forward so as to eliminate any future environmental claims against the owner or brokers that were involved in the sale.